openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Two Sets of Static Configuration Values Defined in This Specification

-This document defines two sets of static configuration values that can be used by the RP when it is unable to perform dynamic discovery and is not using any of the profiles listed above.
+Below are two sets of static configuration values that can be used by the RP when it is unable to perform dynamic discovery and is not using any of the profiles listed above.

 One set of static configuration values is used with `vp_token` as a supported `response_type`, bound to a custom URL scheme with a ertain path `openid://vptoken` as an `authorization_endpoint`: